vsompura3/catch-of-the-day/README.md

-# Vite React App

-Create a react app with `npm init vite`

-## Catch-of-the-day
+# Catch-of-the-day

-Wes Bos React for Beginners Project
+## A React Firebase app

+A project by Wes Bos, Coded by Vaibhav Sompura with React 18 and Firebase 9.